rabuu/sheetstorm/src/assignment.typ

   info-box-inset: 0.7em,
   /// The `gutter` value of the info box. -> length
   info-box-gutter: 1em,
-  /// A function that is used to style hyperlinks.
+  /// A function that is used to style hyperlinks created by #link.
   ///
   /// This does _not_ have an effect on in-document links but only links that are specified using a string.
   ///